Mrs Clarke and Mrs Parfitt

-P.E- P.E lessons will be on a Wednesday and Friday this term, so please ensure that your child has their complete kit on these days.
+P.E lessons will be on a Monday and Thursday this term, so please ensure that your child comes to school wearing their PE kit on these days.
+This should be a pair of black tracksuit bottoms, a white polo shirt or house colour polo shirt, a school jumper and trainers.
 If you are unsure of the house colour T shirt that your child needs please ask.
-Fridays will be forest school, please send your children with warm, waterproof clothing and footwear.
-We may get quite muddy!

-If you have any queries or questions about any of this information please do not hesitate to come and see us.
+If you have any queries or questions about this information or any other concerns, please do not hesitate to contact me.

 We work with a company called SEND Supported at school and they are releasing newsletters each week offering support and guidance to parents of children who many have additional needs in school.
 Please find below a link to these newsletters: